johnbarnes-vi/vit-imagenet21k-p/README.md

 - **Other Models**: This directory may also include additional models and variations that are explored or customized for specific applications within the project.

 These models form the core of the training and evaluation stages, providing flexibility and modularity for experimenting with different approaches and techniques.

+### Preprocessing

+The `preprocessing` directory contains the code and scripts required to preprocess the ImageNet-21K dataset, starting from the original 1.3TB `winter21_whole.tar.gz` file downloaded from image-net.org.
+The preprocessing steps transform the dataset into a resized, indexed version, stored in the `/mnt/` directory, with a serialized index (pickled object mapping) in the actual project repository.

+Most of the preprocessing code comes from the paper "ImageNet21k Pretraining for the Masses" by Tal Ridnik et al, with the exception of the `pickle_resized_images.py` script, which was authored as part of this project.

 ### Resources